 On September 25, 2012, Butamax filed a complaint in the Delaware District Court, as Case No. 1:12-cv-01200-SLR, alleging that we are infringing U.S. Patent No. 8,273,558, entitled "Fermentive Production of Four Carbon Alcohols."
 Butamax is seeking a declaratory judgment, injunctive relief, damages and costs, including attorney's fees and expenses.
+This case is scheduled for trial on August 24, 2015.

 On October 8, 2012, Butamax filed a complaint in the Delaware District Court, as Case No. 1:12-cv-01300-SLR, alleging that we are infringing U.S. Patent No. 8,283,144, entitled "Fermentive Production of Four Carbon Alcohols."
 Butamax is seeking a declaratory judgment, injunctive relief, damages and costs, including attorney's fees and expenses.
+This case is scheduled for trial on August 24, 2015.